 The success of any school is measured in many different ways.
-The State of Ohio utilizes standardized tests such as the Ohio Graduation Test (OGT), and the American Institute of Research test (AIR) to gauge school performance.
+The State of Ohio utilizes end of course exams to gauge school performance.
 While these statistics are important, standardized testing can sometimes overlook the development of self-respect, respect for others and respect for life.
 We invite you to witness our programs and our student body firsthand in order to really experience the education our school provides.
 Seeing an increase in students' personal pride and confidence proves that the Focus method is reaching our student population and working.
 These young leaders of tomorrow will continue to progress and inspire us all with their efforts.